Upper School Curriculum Guide

 Curricular Sequence

-Many students commonly take Concert Choir or Wind Ensemble for all four years.
-Although a student may join in any year, most find the 4-year cumulative nature of the experience to be most rewarding.
+Many students commonly take Concert Choir, String Orchestra, or Wind Ensemble for all four years.
+Although a student may join in any year, most find the four-year cumulative nature of the experience to be most rewarding.

-Honors Choirs and Honors Jazz Band are open to 9th-12th graders and are auditioned from the larger groups.
+Honors Choirs and Honors Jazz Band are open to students in Grades 9-12 and are auditioned from the larger groups.
 While they cannot stand alone in a student's program, they comfortably fit into the student's larger schedule.

-Music Theory Intensive and AP Music Theory is mostly commonly taken in the 10th or 12th grade year, though it is open to 10-12th graders.
+Music Theory Intensive or AP Music Theory is mostly commonly taken in the 10th or 12th grade year, though it is open to students in Grades 10-12.
 Note that these courses are homework bearing.
 Musicianship for Performers is most commonly taken concurrently with one or more of the performing ensembles.

 Courses